SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/install-the-communications-software.md

 ---

-**The Hive** is a cross-platform program that allows you to read data streams coming in from the Minibees directly using OpenSoundControl (OSC).
-OSC is supported by virtually all interactive design software such as PureData, SuperCollider, Max for Live, Processing, Max/MSP, vvvv, and Isadora.
+**Pydon** is a piece of software written in python that translates data coming in from your sensor network into OpenSoundControl (OSC).
+OSC is supported by virtually all interactive design software including PureData, SuperCollider, TouchDesigner, Processing, Max/MSP, vvvv, Isadora, and Max for Live.

+In order to use Sense/Stage you'll need to first install pydon.
+The installation procedure varies depending on your operating system, but, in general, it's the same python code.
+Linux and OSX users should have python already installed on their systems by default.
+Windows users may have to download and install python as a prerequisite.

 # Installation